-The Thai authorities have responded with some actions against optical media piracy in 2001, conducting successful raids against 17 separate factories (including six VCD factories) between January and July 2001.
-Only four optical media plants were raided during the whole year to address music piracy.
+The Thai authorities have responded with some actions against optical media piracy in 2001, conducting successful raids against 17 separate factories (including six VCD factories) between January and July 2001.22 Only four optical media plants were raided during the whole year to address music piracy.
 Numerous raids planned by the record industry against CD plants were compromised due to information leaks, normally after a search warrant had been issued.
 However, even the level of raiding contemplated before the leaks is nowhere near enough to have a deterrent effect.
-Clearly, enforcement efforts will have to be intensified, given more resources, and sustained over a considerable period of time before Thailand can hope to reverse the trend of optical media pirate production.
-Tougher and more consistent sentencing of individuals involved in optical media piracy, including major distributors and exporters as well as manufacturers, will also be required.
+Clearly, enforcement efforts will have to be intensified, given more resources, and sustained over a considerable period of time before Thailand can hope to reverse the trend of optical media piracy, including major distributors and exporters as well as manufacturers, will also be required.
 That the pirate optical media problem in Thailand has grown so rapidly in the face of such unprecedented levels of enforcement, prosecution and sentencing demonstrates the enormous profits to be made in the piracy business, and the tenacity of the criminal syndicates determined to reap those profits.